navaz-alani/splitter/README.md

 The file operations used in the source code are cross-platform compatible and therefore, there should not be many issues with the program.

 Features such as being able to switch between exemptions and inclusions in the item definition are to be implemented.
+There are also plans to use a program like `yacc` or `bison` to perform the parsing instead.

 Collaboration is welcome (and appreciated) through GitHub.